 While most of the marketing efforts of the golf industry paint golf as a hallowed, formal and uncontaminated game, where the primary aspiration is to become a PGA Tour player, the reality is quite different.
 According to a new survey conducted by Google Consumer Surveys, the vast majority of golfers regularly disregard the rules, have no idea what a USGA Handicap is and are increasingly turning to non-conforming equipment in an effort to maximize their enjoyment of the rigorous but popular game.

 Based on more than 6,800-screened Internet respondents, here are six key findings:

-•One in five Americans has played golf; 21% answered yes or sometimes.
+- 1 in 5 Americans has played golf; 21% answered yes or sometimes.

 The survey comes as the golf industry faces some interesting challenges.
 According to the National Golf Foundation (NGF), golf rounds fell from 518 million to 475 million in the past decade and declined for the 5th consecutive year in 2011.
 The numbers of golfers stood at 26.1 million at the end of 2010, down from 30 million in 2005.
 Golfers are leaving the game, largely due to inconvenient rules, excessive play times, and high costs.

 The results of this Google survey confirm our own statistics.
 The majority of golfers are looking for a little help with their game.
 They’re fine with the idea of playing with recreational golf equipment such as our anti-slice golf balls which remove a lot of frustration and allows them to have more fun on the course.